funkhaus/Rest-Easy/README.md

 }
 add_filter('rez_serialize_post', 'add_custom_field');
 ```
 Now, load a page on your site and run the same JS code as above.
-You'll see your custom field in `page[0]._my_custom_field`.
+You'll see your custom field in `jsonData.page[0]._my_custom_field`.

 ## API

+### Concepts
+To avoid infinite loops in page serialization, Rest-Easy uses three main concepts: __builders__,  __serializers__, and __related data__.

+A __builder__ will run once on a page.
+It combines the output of several serializers and returns that data as an associative array, which is then JSON-encoded to form `jsonData`.

+A __serializer__ will take one piece of data from Wordpress and translate it into an associative array.
+For example, a serializer will take a post and turn it into an array with that post's title, content, permalink, and so on.

+Avoid calling a serializer from inside another serializer - only builders and __related data__ filters should call serializers.
+(TODO: Continue here)

 ### Flow
 Rest-Easy's entry point is `core.php`, where it:

+1. Saving the output of the builder in `builders.php`'s `rez_build_all_data` function
+1. Determines how to send the requested output to the user by:
-1. Checks each request's `CONTENT_TYPE` and query strings for a JSON request
+    * checking the request's `CONTENT_TYPE` and query strings for a JSON request, echoing the `jsonData` object if one was found
-1. Echoes the JSON-encoded results of `builders.php`'s `rez_build_all_data` function
-1. Exits
+    * dumping the `jsonData` object onto the page with `wp_localize_script` otherwise

 ### Filters
 Tap into any of the filters below to add your own data.
 Default values are shown below.